agathoklisx/libved/README.md

  * It could be great if the programmer could extract the specific code and hook it to
  * his program, so it could optimize it for the specific environment.
 As an example:
- * At the begining this program implemented the strdup() function with the standard
+ * At the beginning this program implemented the strdup() function with the standard
  * signature, having as "const char *src" as the only argument.
 Since this function
  * it returns an allocated string, it should iterate over the "src" string to find its
  * length.
 At some point i realized that in the 9/10 of the cases, the size was already